 - Archangel Michael’sMichael’s Pillar of protection;

-It is said that Shamballa MDH Reiki has 352 symbols, each with its own attributes and uses.
+It is said that the Shamballa Reiki system has 352 symbols, each with its own attributes and uses.
 Still, they remain unknown and for very good reason.

 One may need to perform extensive meditations to connect with these symbols, but they also have to have the right to receive them.